hfiaz/Ansible-Multi-Machine/README.txt

-Follow this instructions to run the Multi_Vagrant Ansible app.
+#Follow the instructions to run the multi machine app using Ansible

-1. Download first all the files from this github repository inside a folder named as you want.
+##1.
+Download all the files from this github repo
-2. Open Gitbash (run as Administrator) and move to yopur folder using the proper commands.
+##2.
+Run GitBash as administrator and cd to the folder with the code
-3. Spin vagrant up typing "vagrant up" and wait to set everything up.
+##3.
+Run "vagrant up" to spin the machine up
-4. You should get a message that says the app is running.
+##4.
+You will get a message saying the app is running

-to access the app page use the URL "/development.local" to access the posts for the app use the url "/development.local/posts"
+###You can access the app on your browser using the "development.local" URL
+###You can access the posts page using the "development.local/posts" URL

-To stop the app once is running:
+##To stop the app follow these commands

-1. Press Ctrl+C
-2. Type "vagrant ssh app" to enter into the virtual machine
-3. Type "kill -9 -1" to kill the app process and go out of the virtual machine
-4. Type "vagrant destroy -f" to remove the virtual machine
+##1. ctrl+c
+##2. vagrant ssh app
+##3. kill -9 -1
+##4. vagrant destroy -f